 Christmas sales overall were down -7% on December 2022.
 Only the tree decorations subcategory was up on December 2022 at +1%.
-However, real Christmas trees were +7% in November 2023 versus November 2022 suggesting trees were purchased early.
-Covid had an effect on product replacement cycles.
-More consumers bought Christmas goods during the Covid period to bring some positivity to an uncertain and difficult period of time.
-However, combined with cost-of-living becoming more evident at the end of 2022, this brought hesitance towards replacing items such as artificial trees and lights.
+However, real Christmas trees were up +7% in November 2023 versus November 2022, suggesting trees were purchased early.
+Covid may have also had an effect on product replacement cycles, as consumers bought Christmas goods to bring some positivity to an uncertain and difficult time.
+Combined with cost-of-living becoming more evident at the end of 2022, this may have increased hesitance towards replacing items such as artificial trees and lights.
 Garden centres may also face competition from discount retailers on these products, which may have held greater share during the current tough economic climate.